 -This is likely to be a strange experience for your bun, make it easier by speaking soothingly and stroking your rabbit as the process goes on.

 -Use the harness on its own without its leash initially.
-After the rabbit is used to the harness and then introduce the leash.
+After the rabbit is used to the harness you can introduce the leash.
 Remember, slow and steady.

 Ensure that your rabbit is comfortable indoors before taking it outdoors.
-We recommend using the harness and leash at least 3 days in a row before taking your bun outdoors.
-Providing your rabbit is comfortable using the harness indoors of course!
+We recommend using the harness and leash at least 3 days in a row inside without your rabbit showing any signs of fear before trying to take your bun outdoors.

 Precautions for Using a Rabbit Harness